douglasboyce/bamazon-CLI/README.md

 ![Image](images/image-3.png)

 ---
-### The user if offered the option to select another item or exit the appllication.
+### The user is offered the option to select another item or exit the appllication.

 ![Image](images/image-4.png)